 You’ll have to play with them for the first few days.
 (Model how you want them to play when you are busy.
 Are they allowed to get the craft stuff out?
 What do they do with toys when they are finished?)

-It’s also important for you to model healthy limits on screen time.
-I had to take Facebook off my phone to do this because I would find myself getting on it every time I was not engaged with my kids.
-I don’t want them to think being addicted to my phone is ok, so goodbye Facebook.
-(Which is probably a good thing anyway!)
-I also want my boys to know they’re more important to me than my phone.
+Another challenge: It’s also important for us to model healthy limits on screen time.
+I had to take some apps off my phone to do this because I would find myself getting on it every time I was not engaged with my children.
+I don’t want them to think being on my phone all the time is healthy.
+I also don’t want my children to feel like they have to compete for my attention with screens.

-A lot of people think that exposing their child to early learning by having their baby watch learning shows will benefit the baby, but TV and learning apps are not good for developing brains.
+A lot of people think that exposing their child to early learning by having their baby watch learning shows will benefit the baby, but according to research, TV and learning apps are not good for developing brains.

 Your child will be much better off observing how you act and talk, exploring the world around them, and being active.